Veluaravind/API-documentation/Clarence the dog API.md

 **POST** /v3/clarence/sit

-Ask Clarence to sit. optionally with a set duration, repetition count, and reward. // Alternative "Ready to have Clarence sit?
+Ask Clarence to sit, optionally with a set duration, repetition count, and reward. // Alternative "Ready to have Clarence sit?
 Just use this endpoint!"

 **Example request**